Skip to main content

 Reporting by Human Rights Watch found sexual violence a defining feature of the Tigray conflict, and the evidence demonstrates that sexual violence was used with intent to destroy the Tigrayans as a group.
 The UN International Commission similarly documented violence against Tigrayan women suggestive of “an intent to destroy the Tigrayan ethnicity”.
 This may be indicative of genocide.

 On November 2, 2022, a peace agreement was signed between the Tigray People’s Liberation Front and the Government of Ethiopia.
-However, atrocities persist.
-Eritrean forces, which were not party to the peace agreement, are still present in Tigray.
+However, Eritrean forces, which were not party to the peace agreement, are still present in Tigray, and total impunity remains for perpetrators of atrocities against Tigrayans.

-Human Rights Action Group is working with Tigrayans to leverage domestic and international legal avenues to seek an end to the continuing violations of international human rights law and international humanitarian law happening in Tigray.
+Human Rights Action Group is working with Tigrayans to leverage domestic and international legal avenues to address these issues.

 Related Articles